MaastrichtU-IDS/d2s-docs/docs/cwl-workspace.md

 ## Clone the repository

-Ideally you should create a new repository from the [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository, and use this repository as documented in the [Transform a new dataset](/docs/d2s-new-dataset) page.
+Ideally you should create a new repository from the template [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository, and use this repository as documented in the [Transform a new dataset](/docs/d2s-new-dataset) page.

 > In this example I will directly use the [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository.